 This step is not bound to Bizagi nor restricted by any special requirement of Bizagi (you normally do it yourself).

-If you need some guidance or an example on this step, refer to Generating and installing certificates.
+If you need some guidance or an example on this step, refer to Certificates for SAML 2.0 authentication.

-To proceed with these guided steps, you need to have imported certificates into your Identity Provider.
-For this exercise, you need:
+To proceed with these guided steps, you need to have:

-•The password for the .p12 file, as defined by you when you exported the public and private keys.
+•One certificate to sign assertions (mandatory) in .P12 or .PFX file format.
+You need The password for the certificate file, as defined by you when you exported the public and private keys.